roe-dl/weewx-skymap-almanac/README.md

 configuration file can also be used as parameters.
 Additionally there are the following parameters defined to adjust the layout.
 All of them are optional:

 * `width`: Width and height of the map.
 Default 800.
+Possible values are numbers with or without percent sign or `auto`.
+* `max_width`: Maximum width and height of the map.
+Default not specified.
+  Use it together with `width='auto'`.
 * `fromoutside`: If set to `True` show the celestial sphere from the outside.
   Default is to show it from the inside as you see it if you lay on the ground, legs to the south.